DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 | VGG16 | block2 | 14.34 | 0.495 | 0.432 | 3,136 | 2nd |
 | ResNet34 | layer1 | 14.32 | 0.474 | 0.455 | 3,136 | 3rd |
 | ViT | block0 | 14.29 | 0.454 | 0.509 | 196 | 4th |

+#### Important Methodological Considerations

+**Decoder Capacity Differences:** CNN decoders vary from 0.2M-15.4M parameters (scaled based on input feature dimensions), while the ViT decoder is fixed at 34.6M parameters across all blocks.
+This represents a 100-170× capacity difference at matched spatial resolutions.
+Consequently, direct cross-architecture efficiency comparisons should be interpreted cautiously—claims about ViT's "efficiency" in achieving competitive performance with fewer spatial tokens may be partially attributable to its substantially larger decoder capacity rather than purely architectural advantages of self-attention mechanisms.
+For fair capacity-controlled comparisons, future work should implement decoders with matched parameter counts across architectures.

+**Optimization Bias:** All models were trained with MSE loss, which directly optimizes PSNR.
+Results for other metrics (SSIM, LPIPS) reflect observed correlations rather than optimization targets.
+Claims about perceptual quality should be interpreted accordingly.

 #### Key Cross-Architecture Insights